 Identity theft: Scammers on the dark web might trick you into hasty purchases or disclosing personal information so they can collect your data and use it against you.
 Encrypt your connection and use pseudonyms and cryptocurrency to avoid identity theft on the dark web.

 Threats are scattered all over the dark web, but there’s plenty you can do to protect yourself.
-Learn more about cybersecurity to boost your online protection.
+Learning more about cybersecurity to boost your online protection is a great place to start.

 The history of the dark web

 The dark web was created not long after the first message was sent in 1969 over the original internet, ARPANET.
-Covert networks — or darknets — emerged quickly to provide users with private networks to communicate on.
+Covert networks — or darknets — emerged quickly and provided users with private networks to communicate.

 In 1989, Ian Clarke launched the Freenet project, which aimed to allow anonymous online interactions at a time when internet anonymity was difficult to achieve.
 Soon after, the Tor network was created as a safe and hidden way for American intelligence operatives to communicate with each other across the globe.